 - The deacons recommend the mediation plan to the church at a regular or called business meeting.
 A time can be scheduled for the mediator to explain the process to the whole church, and an official vote is taken to enter into mediation.

-- A schedule is developed that involves mailing questionnaires to the church members, small group meetings of the congregation with the mediator, as well as meetings with the deacons, church council, pastor and staff.
-These meetings are usually on Saturday.
+- A schedule is developed that involves mailing questionnaires to the church members, small group meetings of the congregation with the mediator, as well as meetings with the deacons, church council, pastor, staff and ministers.
+These meetings are usually on a Saturday.

-The mediation plan is put into operation, and the mediator monitors progress.
+- The mediation plan is then put into operation, with the mediator monitoring the progress of the plan.